 The legendary navy blue blazer is an icon in its own right.
 Not only is it one of the most versatile garments in menswear—a well-fitted navy blazer instantly makes a man appear more stylish.

-In this article you got a quick history lesson on the navy blazer, learned about differences between the three jacket types, 4 different ways to wear a navy blazer, and where you can buy one at 3 different price points.
+In this article you got a quick history lesson on the navy blazer, learned about differences between the three jacket types, a plethora of ways to wear a navy blazer, and where you can buy one at 3 different price points.

 And whether you own one or not, it’s undeniable that the navy blazer is a men’s style essential that continues to endure as a staple in the modern man’s wardrobe.